balena/python-smime/README.rst

         'Now you see me.'
     ]

-    with open('alice-public-key.pem', 'rb') in pem
+    with open('alice-public-key.pem', 'rb') as pem:
         print(smime.encrypt('\n'.join(message), pem.read()))

 Output::